© Getty Images

 There are lots of reasons one may decide to pursue a side hustle.
 Making a bit of extra cash, for example, or feeling the satisfaction of creating something, are often cited by people as reasons for deciding to have a side project.

-Becoming a millionaire, or even billionaire, however, is not often on the list of reasons.
+Becoming a millionaire, or even a billionaire, however, is not often on the list of reasons.
 Yet some of the world's biggest and best-known companies began as side hustles.

 RECOMMENDED FOR YOU